vimson/lambda-exceptions/README.md

 }
 ```

-errorStack will get logged into the logger based on the configuration your passed through.
+errorStack will get logged into the logger based on the configuration you passed through.